kiran4204/Car-Repair-Service/README.md

 # Car-Repair-Service
-I created  a webpage using HTML, CSS, Java Script using Angular.
+We have created  a website using HTML, CSS, Java Script using Angular.